prajwl-dh/tetrisJavaGUI/README.md

 Tetris GUI game written in java

 Features:
+>Drop row feature when bottom row is filled with bricks with no space and high score increase
 > Save and load game from a file, and high score support
 ![Sample Output](https://github.com/prajwl-dh/tetrisJavaGUI/blob/main/saveLoad.png)